chuynh18/codewars/README.md

     * This was my third kata and I was still warming up and finding the appropriate degree of difficulty.
 * [twiceasold.js](https://www.codewars.com/kata/5b853229cfde412a470000d0) - 8 kyu
     * My first kata, solved on a whim because a friend sent it to me.
+    * Purely a math problem.
+I solved this in the GIMP by doing elementary algebra.
+You have three variables that turn into one variable (because the age of the father and son are the inputs).
+This means you have one equation and one variable.
     * I am extremely disappointed in this kata; it demands a positive answer.
 I believe this makes the answer incorrect from a mathematical perspective.
 The sign is important; it denotes whether the father either *was* or *will be* twice the age of the son.